 The charity hopes that over 2500 of its new Sing for Syria, Christmas carol packs will be used by Churches to highlight the ongoing need of Christians in the Middle East and to raise vital support.

-Open Doors’ Head of Church Partnerships, Andy Worthington said:
+Open Doors’ Head of Church Partnerships, Andy from Open Doors said:

 “We’re so excited to see so many churches getting involved in Sing for Syria to help Syrian Christians who share our faith but not our freedoms.
 It’s a wonderful and festive way to raise vital awareness and practical help to those facing difficulty this Christmas.”

 Included in the pack are Sing for Syria carol sheets, Sing for Syria sticker sheet and a letter from Pastor Abdalla of the Alliance Church in Aleppo, Syria.
 Sing for Syria can be used for community events, school carol services or door to door carolling.

 The pack is available to order on the Open Doors website.
 There are also recipes for Syrian mince pies and videos perfect for showing in a carol service.

 The crisis in Syria isn’t over yet.
 The most vulnerable people have been left behind; the displaced, the elderly, those who need medical care.
 Open Doors local church partners are providing vital aid such as food and medicines to 12,000 families each month, alongside long-term projects.